PCOS en Voeding

 Why Breakfast is the Most Important Meal if you have PCOS

-Breakfast is important for everyone, but if you have PCOS, it really is important to avoid spikes in your blood sugar levels.
+Breakfast is important for everyone, but if you have PCOS, avoiding spikes in your blood sugar levels is important.
 Breakfast is the first opportunity in the day to fill your body with nutrients that will keep you powered-up for the day and as a result, you’re more likely to be able to avoid unhealthy snacks or sugar which is especially bad if you have PCOS.
 Eating eggs + avocado in the morning is a Guud option to maintain steady energy levels over the course of the day.
-Try to avoid to start your day with too much sugar.
-If you have granola our a fruit smoothie always add some nuts and seeds or extra proteins
+Try to avoid starting your day with too much sugar.
+If you have granola or a fruit smoothie always add some nuts and seeds or extra proteins

 Check out Morgane’s perfect morning routine to get some inspiration!